z390development/z390/doc/getting_started.md

          END
 ```

-Add the contents of this to a file names `HELLO.MLC'.
+Add the contents of this to a file named 'HELLO.MLC'.

 Now run the following z390 command to assemble, link and run the program.